anujd64/Thunder/README.md

 An Android app to stream and download your media stored in Google Drive in an Awesome way !!

-(Just Movies for now)
 <p align="center">
 <a href="https://github.com/anujd64/Thunder/releases"><img src="https://img.shields.io/github/downloads/anujd64/Thunder/total?color=%233DDC84&logo=android&logoColor=%23fff&style=for-the-badge"></a>
 </p>

 ### **🔘 Getting Started** :

-Let's say you have a bunch of movies lying around in your Drive What you need to do is :
+Let's say you have a bunch of movies or tv shows lying around in your Drive What you need to do is :
 1. Generate an index for the shared drive/folder
 2. Deploy to Cloudflare (All instructions on the [Google Drive Index](https://gitlab.com/GoogleDriveIndex/Google-Drive-Index) its super easy)